-- fast and easy operation of all controls on the instrument panel, - relaxed posture that does not cause drowsiness, - safe driving ⇒ page 7, - and to ensure that the seat belts and airbag system provide maximum protection ⇒ page 19.
+- fast and easy operation of all controls on the instrument panel, - relaxed posture that does not cause drowsiness, - safe driving $\Rightarrow$ page 7, - and to ensure that the seat belts and airbag system provide maximum protection $\Rightarrow$ page 19.

-- If the driver and passengers assume improper sitting positions, they may sustain critical injuries. - Never transport more people than there are seats available in the vehicle. - Every occupant in the vehicle must properly fasten and wear the seat belt belonging to his or her seat.
-Children must be protected with an appropriate child restraint system ⇒ page 46, "Child safety". - The front seats and all head restraints must always be adjusted to body size and the seat belt must always be properly adjusted to provide you and your passengers with optimum protection.
+• If the driver and passengers assume improper sitting positions, they may sustain critical injuries.

+• Never transport more people than there are seats available in the vehicle.

+• Every occupant in the vehicle must properly fasten and wear the seat belt belonging to his or her seat.
+Children must be protected with an appropriate child restraint system $\Rightarrow$ page 46, "Child safety".

-∧ w
+• The front seats and all head restraints must always be adjusted to body size and the seat belt must always be properly adjusted to provide you and your passengers with optimum protection.

-- Always keep your feet in the footwell when the vehicle is moving; never rest them on the dash panel, out of the window or on the seat.
+• Always keep your feet in the footwell when the vehicle is moving; never rest them on the dash panel, out of the window or on the seat.
 This also applies to passengers.
 An incorrect sitting position exposes you to an increased risk of injury in the event of a braking manoeuvre or an accident.
-If the airbag is triggered, you could sustain severe injuries due to an incorrect sitting position. - It is important for the driver and front passenger to maintain a distance of at least 25 cm from the steering wheel or dash panel.
-Failure to respect the minimum distance means that the airbag will not protect you.
-Risk of fatal injury.
-The distance between the driver and the steering wheel or between the front passenger and the dash panel should always be as great as possible. - Adjust the driver or front passenger seat only when the vehicle is stationary.
+If the airbag is triggered, you could sustain severe injuries due to an incorrect sitting position.

+• It is important for the driver and front passenger to maintain a distance of at least 25 cm from the steering wheel or dash panel.
+If this minimum distance is not respected, the airbag will not provide the intended protection and there is a fatality risk!
+Always ensure the maximum possible distance between the driver and the steering wheel as well as between the passenger and the dash panel.

+• Adjust the driver or front passenger seat only when the vehicle is stationary.
 This also applies to the forwards/backwards adjustment of the rear seats.
 Otherwise your seat could move unexpectedly while the vehicle is moving.
 This could increase the risk of an accident and therefore injury.
 In addition, while adjusting your seat, you will assume an incorrect sitting position.
-Risk of fatal accidents. - Special guidelines apply to installing a child seat on the front passenger seat.
-When installing a child seat, observe the warning note in the ⇒ page 46, "Child safety". ■ afety First Operating instructions Tips and Maintenance Technical Date
+Risk of fatal accidents.

+• Special guidelines apply to installing a child seat on the front passenger seat.
+When installing a child seat, observe the warning note in the ⇒ page 46, "Child safety". ■